xojs/xo/readme.md

 A glob or array of glob strings which the config object will apply.
 By default `XO` will apply the configuration to [all files](lib/constants.ts).

+> Tip: If you are adding additional `@typescript-eslint` rules to your config, these rules will apply to JS files as well unless you separate them appropriately with the `files` option. `@typescript-eslint` rules set to `'off'` or `0`, however, will have no effect on JS linting.

 ### ignores

 Type: `string[]`

 Some [paths](lib/constants.ts) are ignored by default, including paths in `.gitignore`.
 Additional ignores can be added here.

-For global ignores, keep `ignores` as the only key in the config item.
+> Tip: For *global* ignores, keep `ignores` as the only key in the config item.
+You can optionally set a `name` property.
+Adding more properties will cause ignores to be scoped down to your files selection, which may have unexpected effects.

 ### space